In

-In the previous blog-post, we learnt a new concept of System Requirement Specification or SRS Document.
+the previous blog-post, we learnt a new concept of System Requirement Specification or SRS Document.
 Do you remember what was it?
-A SRS Document specifies the user requirements and the system requirements.
+A SRS Document specifies the user requirements and

 1) Natural Language: In our previous episode, zaryab visited a car dealer and explicitly mentioned his requirements to him.
 That he needed a yellow sports car, that it's price must be below or equal to $50,000 and that it must be delivered within two week.
 When you use a simple language (i.e English) to express each requirement, this method of specifying the requirements is called Natural Language Specification.